Prabhakaran1122/Mean-and-Variance/README.md

-#  Mean and variance of a discrete  distribution
+# EXP 1 : Mean and variance of a discrete  distribution
+# DATE : 28/09/24

 # Aim :